 Once Oswald stayed home with two children so their parents could attend a Sunday evening service.
 The couple was confident to leave the kids in the care of this great saint.
 Upon returning, the couple tucked their kids into bed and asked, “Did Reverend Chambers teach you a nice song or Bible verse?”
 “Oh, yes,” said the children, then repeated in perfect unison:

 Fell in the fire and was burnt to ashes,

 But no one cared to poke poor Willie.”

 Oswald’s laugh could be heard echoing down the hall.

-Wow.
-Freedom?
-NO condemnation?
-Have you cracked a grin yet?
-If you’re a Christian, you have nothing to fear and everything to look forward to.
-Including a place called heaven, where Jesus himself will wipe away all your tears and straighten your question marks into exclamation points.
-If that doesn’t make you smile, my friend, I quit.
-Now, go have yourself a fantastic day.
+Christians have nothing to fear and everything to look forward to.
+Including a place where Jesus himself will wipe away all our tears and straighten our question marks into exclamation points.
+Let’s celebrate with great joy, all the way home.